hapostgres/pg_auto_failover/docs/how-to.rst

 Inspecting and Editing Replication Settings
 -------------------------------------------

-When creating node it is possible to use the ``--candidate-priority`` and the ``--replication-quorum`` options to set the replication properties as required by your choice of Postgres architecture.
+When creating a node it is possible to use the ``--candidate-priority`` and the ``--replication-quorum`` options to set the replication properties as required by your choice of Postgres architecture.